 All ESD testing is in conformity with AEC-Q100 Stress Test Qualification for Automotive Grade Integrated Circuits.
-During the device qualification ESD stresses were performed for the Human Body Model (HBM) and the Charge Device Model (CDM).
+During the device qualification ESD stresses were performed for the Human Body Model (HBM), the Machine Model (MM) and the Charge Device Model (CDM).